admin-shell-io/submodel-templates/published/Safety Instrumented Functions/Part 1 Safety Instrumented Function/1/0/README.md

 - **Loop test data**: the loop tests performed on the function and their results
 - **Performance measures**: the reliability performance achieved by the function

-Information about the individual devices realising the function is not covered here; it is provided by the SIS Device Submodel.
+Information about the individual devices realising the function is not covered here; it is provided by the Safety Instrumented System Device Submodel.
 The safety instrumented system as a whole is described by the Safety Instrumented System Submodel.

 ## About this version